 Hi guys!
 It’s Ashlee from My So Called Crafty Life and today I am back to share a fun way to add some style to a plain canvas tote.
 I love appliqué and it is really a lot easier than most people think.
 I saw a tote at a local boutique that was screen printed with the word “hustle” in a cool font.

 I really thought it was cute but I decided that I wanted one with a little more design and color to it.
 So I decided to make my own DIY tote with appliqué.
+This is a very easy sewing project!
 Check out the how-to:

 Appliqué DIY Tote